albill/albill.github.com/_posts/2005-12-10-buddhist-tantra-book.markdown

 ---
+author: admin
+date: '2005-12-10 16:20:25'
 layout: post
+slug: buddhist-tantra-book
+status: publish
 title: Buddhist Tantra Book
-published: true
-meta: {}

-tags:
+wordpress_id: '623'
+categories:
 - Spirituality
-type: post
-status: publish
 ---
 I received a copy of <strong>The Buddhist Tantras: Light on Indo-Tibetan  Esotericism</strong> by Alex Wayman today.
 It had been recommended to me in the same  conversation as Stephen Beyer's <strong>Cult of Tara</strong> so I figured it might be  good.
 It is supposed to be back in print but I found a hardcover from a few  years ago via Powell's in Portland.